Movin-T/express_subscription_tracker/README.md

 ## Features
-- Tate limiting and bot protection using Arcjet
+- Rate limiting and bot protection using Arcjet
 - Email reminders with node mailer with workflows using Upstash